How to Get Through a Tough Time When You Can’t Change the Situation

 Crisis survival skills are about doing what works to get through the moment of crisis.
 They are concrete skills designed to help you get through a situation without making it worse.
 The four sets of crisis survival skills include distracting, self-soothing, improving the moment, and thinking of pros and cons.
 These skills are designed to reduce contact with things that upset you, help you comfort and nurture yourself, improve how you are thinking about the crisis and help you stay motivated to get through the crisis.

 Research on avoidance indicates fear and avoidance of trigger cues are common in Post Traumatic Stress Disorder (PTSD) and other anxiety disorders.
 Suppressing and avoiding all contact with and cues of pain ensure that the pain will continue.
 However, there are also times when it is healthy to distract yourself from pain.
 Crisis situations and the pain they cause cannot always be immediately processed.
 Some situations call for us to be able to function, despite the crisis that we are currently experiencing.
 It is at these times that crisis survival skills are essential.
 In the short term, they are effective in getting through those difficult moments.
 They can help us return to work and school and survive day to day life, despite the emotional pain.
+Suffolk DBT’s NYC trauma therapists can support those struggling with pain, trauma, and PTSD.
 For more help, fill out our contact form or give us a call at (631) 828-2264 today.